Tanwar-12/Tanwar-12/README.md

 # 🙋🏻𝑨𝒃𝒐𝒖𝒕 𝑴𝒆:

-*A data scientist with a background in Computer Science eEgineering.
+*A data scientist with a background in Computer Science Engineering.
 I hold a Bachelor's degree in Computer Science Engineering (B.Tech CSE) and have completed a 6 months course of web designing.*